Everything You Need To Know About Windows 10 End-of-Life

 IT consultation services can help businesses keep their software up-to-date.
 IT consultants can work with businesses to assess their current software and identify areas where updates are needed.
 They can help develop a strategy for keeping software up-to-date, including scheduling regular updates, testing software compatibility, and ensuring proper security measures are in place.

-Be Careful With Public Wi-Fi
+3. Be Careful With Public Wi-Fi

 Public Wi-Fi networks are convenient, but they’re also risky.
 When you connect to a public Wi-Fi network, your data can be intercepted by hackers.
 Avoid using public Wi-Fi for sensitive activities like online banking or shopping.
 If you must use public Wi-Fi, use a virtual private network (VPN) to encrypt your data and protect your privacy.
+Consider seeking IT professional guidance for proper VPN configuration.
+Incorrect setup can undermine the security benefits, potentially leaving you vulnerable despite using a VPN.

-Don’t Overshare on Social Media
+4. Don’t Overshare on Social Media

 Social media is a great way to stay connected with friends and family, but it’s important to be careful about what you share.
 Avoid sharing sensitive information like your home address, phone number, or financial information.
 Also, be cautious of who you add as a friend and what you post on their pages.

-Use Encryption for Sensitive Data
+5. Use Encryption for Sensitive Data

 Encryption is the process of converting data into a code to prevent unauthorized access.
 If you’re storing sensitive data like financial information or personal documents, make sure it’s encrypted.
 Many cloud storage providers offer encryption as an option, so be sure to check your settings.

-Back Up Your Data
+6. Backup Your Data

 Regularly backing up your data is important in case of a data breach or other cyber threat.
 Make sure you’re backing up your data to a secure location, and that you’re following best practices for data backups.

-In addition, backup and recovery services are essential for any businesses to protect critical data, ensure business continuity, comply with regulations, minimize costs, and provide peace of mind.
+In addition, backup and recovery services are essential for any business to protect critical data, ensure business continuity, comply with regulations, minimize costs, and provide peace of mind.
 By investing in a reliable backup and recovery service, businesses can minimize the risk of data loss and ensure their operations continue in the event of an unexpected disruption.

-Use Anti-Virus Software and a Firewall
+7. Use Anti-Virus Software and a Firewall

 Anti-virus software and a firewall are essential tools for protecting your computer from malware and other threats.
 Antivirus software scans your computer for viruses and other malicious software, while a firewall blocks unauthorized access to your computer.
 Make sure both are installed and updated regularly.

-Be Wary of Third-Party Apps
+8. Be Wary of Third-Party Apps

 Third-party apps are apps that are not created by the company that provides the underlying platform.
 For example, many Facebook games and quizzes are created by third-party developers.
 These apps often ask for permission to access your personal information, and it’s important to be careful about which apps you allow access to your data.
 Make sure you’re comfortable with the information the app is requesting before granting permission.

-Read Privacy Policies
+9. Read Privacy Policies

 When signing up for a new service or downloading an app, be sure to read the privacy policy.
 This will give you an idea of what data is being collected, how it’s being used, and who it’s being shared with.
 If you’re not comfortable with the data privacy policy, don’t use the service.

-Use a Password Manager
+10. Use a Password Manager

 Password managers are a great way to keep your passwords secure and organized.
 Instead of using the same password for multiple accounts, a password manager generates and stores unique passwords for each account.
 This makes it much more difficult for hackers to gain access to your accounts.

-Be Aware of Phishing Scams
+11. Be Aware of Phishing Scams

 Phishing scams are a common way for hackers to gain access to your personal data.
 These scams often come in the form of emails or text messages that appear to be from a legitimate source.
 Be cautious of clicking on links or downloading attachments from unknown sources.

-Delete Old Data
+12. Delete Old Data

 Finally, it’s important to regularly delete old data that you no longer need.
 This includes old emails, documents, and other files.
 The less data you have stored, the less vulnerable you are to potential threats.
+You may also consider requesting deletion of your information collected by third-party companies and services you use.
+Some online data brokers also respond to these requests and can delete your data accordingly.

 Safeguarding Against Cyber Threats